Flashing and Debugging A Firmware in Detail

 2. Start a GDB session

-Open a second terminal and run:
+Open a second terminal and launch GDB:

-You are now inside the GDB prompt.
+You will be dropped into the GDB prompt.

 Connect to OpenOCD